2005 Cronulla riots: 4 December 2005

-Just after 15:00 on Sunday, 4 December 2005, police were called to North Cronulla Beach following a report of an assault on two off-duty surf lifesavers by four members of a group of eight men.
-A verbal exchange had taken place after three lifesavers approached a group of four young Australian men with a Lebanese background on Cronulla Beach, with both groups accusing the other of staring at them.
+Just after 15:00 on Sunday, 4 December 2005, police were called to North Cronulla Beach following a report of an assault on two off-duty male surf lifesavers by four members of a group of eight men.
+A verbal exchange had taken place after three lifesavers approached a group of four young men with a Lebanese background on Cronulla Beach, with both groups accusing the other of staring at them.
 One of the Australian Lebanese men reportedly responded to the accusations, "I'm allowed to; now fuck off and leave our beach", to which a lifesaver responded, "I come down here out of my own spare time to save you cunts from drowning".

 The verbal exchange escalated with one Australian Lebanese youth attempting to defuse the situation.
-Another then threw a punch, missing, prompting a pushing match that escalated into a fight.
+Another Australian Lebanese youth then threw a punch, missing, prompting a pushing match that escalated into a fight.
 One of the lifesavers was badly hurt after falling and striking his head.
 One of the lifesavers later informed police that the four were part of a group of eight Australian Lebanese that had been on the beach most of the day and that there had been no problems with their prior behaviour.
 Despite media reports to the contrary, no Middle Eastern men converged on the area and there were no more than the original eight present.